Rajvi-P/phylogenetics-final-submission/notebook-log.md

 **Completed- RAxML-NG Maximum Likelihood Tree per each Clustalw/Trimal and Mafft/Trimal Alignment with selecting CP000309.1 as root**

-- Description: RAxML-NG is a maximum likelihood tool that infers phylogenetic trees using any of the following input sequence options: nucleotides, amino acids, binary/multi-state morphological data, RNA secondary structure.

-- Assumptions: Mutation process is the same at every branch of the tree.
-All sites evolve independently of each other.
-All sites evolve the same.

-- Limitations: Has higher variance of trees
+- Description: a maximum likelihood software that combines rapid bootstrapping and search algorithms to explore the tree space to find the best tree topology

+- Strengths: it’s fast and consistent, including with large datasets; can support a wide range of substitution models and can handle multiple data inputs

+- Weaknesses and Limitations: it may not always find the optimal tree topology, no information on convergence

+- Assumptions: assumes the input sequences are homologous and evolved under a nucleotide substitution model with a constant rate of evolution, assumes the model choices are correct

 _Code:_